PlummersSoftwareLLC/Primes/PrimeTcl/solution_1/README.md

 ### Run native

-To run this solution you need tcl.
-The tcl shell (`tclsh`) is included in most Linux distributions.
+To run this solution you need Tcl.
+The Tcl shell (`tclsh`) is included in most Linux distributions.

 ```bash
 cd path/to/sieve
 tclsh primes.tcl
 ```

-### Run with docker
+### Run with Docker

 To run with Docker take the following steps: